Same-sex marriage in North Carolina: M.E. v. T.J.

 In January 2021, the North Carolina Court of Appeals ruled in M.E. v.
-T.J. that the state statute preventing judges from granting domestic violence protections to people in same-sex relationships was unconstitutional.
+T.J. that the state statute preventing judges from granting domestic violence protections to same-sex partners was unconstitutional.
 The ruling was upheld by the North Carolina Supreme Court on March 11, 2022.
 North Carolina was the only state to deny domestic violence protections to same-sex partners.

 Developments after legalization

 Codification in state statutes

-In order to abide by the legal precedent in General Synod of the United Church of Christ, a bill to make technical corrections to state statutes as recommended by the General Statutes Commission was introduced to the General Assembly.
+In order to abide by the legal precedent in General Synod of the United Church of Christ, a bill to make technical corrections to state statutes as recommended by the General Statutes Commission was introduced to the General Assembly in 2017.
 The bill would introduce gender-neutral language in the statutes governing statutory construction.
 The Senate passed the legislation by a vote of 45 to 2 on June 26, 2017.
 It passed the House of Representatives by 116 votes to 1 the following day, and was signed into law by Governor McCrory on July 12.
 It went into effect that same day.
 State statutes now read: